daniel-lobster/EthereumBonds/README.md

 ## Contract Info

-At the bottom right of the page there is the field Contract Info.
+At the bottom right of the page there is the Contract Info field.
 Everytime you interact with a contract the information will update to show the most current data.
 You don't have to be the owner of the contract, not even an investor in order to query the contract, anyone with a private key can do it.
-All the variables that were used as constructors and the owner of the contract are public.
+All the constructor variables and the owner of the contract are public.

+Below other public variables

-#### Contract Ended Successfully
+### Contract Ended Successfully

 <p align='left'> <img src='images/contract_ended.jpg' width="600"></p>